Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 Unfortunately, ISS staff are not certified tax professionals, so it would not be appropriate for us to answer specific questions about your tax case.

-ISS partners with Sprintax to assist you in meeting your tax filing obligations as an international student.
-ISS will email your personal Sprintax Access Code in early February 2024.
+ISS partners with Sprintax to help you meet your tax filing obligations as an international student.
+ISS will email your personal Sprintax Access Code in early February 2026.
 Your code will be sent to your DePaul email address and will allow you to access the Sprintax Tax Filing Software.
-Sprintax is designed to guide you through the tax process and answer your questions, and we recommend contacting them first if you have any questions.
+Sprintax is designed to guide you through the tax process and answer your questions.
+We recommend contacting them first with your tax questions.
 You can contact Sprintax directly at hello@sprintax.com or via the chat feature on their website.
+Below are links to Sprintax workshops this spring where Sprintax walks you through the tax process and how to use their software.
+You can also find a Sprintax video about how to use their software.

 Need Sprintax Support?